KQM-git/TCL/characters/anemo/kazuha.md

 {% tab title="C3" %}
 ### Maple Monogatari

-Increases the Level of Chihayaburu by 3.
+Increases the Level of **Chihayaburu** by 3.
 Maximum upgrade level is 15.
 {% endtab %}

 {% tab title="C4" %}
 ### Oozora Genpou

 When Kaedehara Kazuha's Energy is lower than 45, he obtains the following effects:
-* Tapping or Holding Chihayaburu regenerates 3 or 4 Energy for Kaedehara Kazuha, respectively.
+* Tapping or Holding **Chihayaburu** regenerates 3 or 4 Energy for Kaedehara Kazuha, respectively.
 * When gliding, Kaedehara Kazuha regenerates 2 Energy per second.
   * The energy gained while gliding is not affected by energy recharge.

 {% endtab %}

 {% tab title="C5" %}
 ### Wisdom of Bansei

-Increases the Level of Kazuha Slash by 3.
+Increases the Level of **Kazuha Slash** by 3.
 Maximum upgrade level is 15.
 {% endtab %}

 {% tab title="C6" %}
 ### Crimson Momiji

-After using Chihayaburu or Kazuha Slash, Kaedehara Kazuha gains an Anemo Infusion for 5s.
+After using **Chihayaburu** or **Kazuha Slash**, Kaedehara Kazuha gains an Anemo Infusion for 5s.
 Additionally, each point of Elemental Mastery will increase the DMG dealt by Kaedehara Kazuha's Normal, Charged, and Plunging Attack by 0.2%.
 * The Anemo infusion can be overriden by other infusion effects such as Bennett's C6 Inspiration Field.
 {% endtab %}
 {% endtabs %}